 Hello!
-I am a researcher of conversation and social interaction, currently working as a University Teacher at Loughborough University in the United Kingdom.
+I am a researcher of conversation and social interaction, currently working at University College London as a Research Associate in neonatal decision making, and at Loughborough University as a University Teacher/Teaching Fellow.

 For other academics: